-Its been two years since rapper DreamDoll, who has appeared on shows like Bad Girls Club and Love & Hip Hop: New York and has over 4 Million social media fans, had multiple procedures to remove silicone implants from her backside.
+Its been three years since rapper DreamDoll, who has appeared on shows like Bad Girls Club and Love & Hip Hop: New York and has over 4 Million social media fans, had multiple procedures to remove silicone implants from her backside.

-According to the artist, she’s hoping that her ongoing removal process, which began in June 2021 and has included four different procedures, will end in her having a more natural figure.
+According to the artist, she’s hoping that her ongoing removal process, which began in 2021 and has included four different procedures, will end in her having a more natural figure.

 On an episode of radio veteran Angel Yee’s podcast show, Lip Service, DreamDoll detailed her decision to remove the silicone, stating that the injections were becoming unpleasant for her body.